Standard Fare

 Standard Fare were a British three-piece indie-pop band based in Sheffield, The band were formed in 2005 and comprised members Emma Kupa, Danny How, and Andy Beswick.
 Standard Fare were named after a sign Emma saw on a bus in Newcastle.
-The band's sound draws on their influences of soft rock and punk but is often linked to the sounds of C86 era bands.
+The band's sound drew upon their influences of soft rock and punk but is often linked to the sounds of C86 era bands.

 History

 Emma, Dan and Andy are all from north Derbyshire.
 After practising in Buxton for a couple of years the trio moved their rehearsals to Yellow Arch Studios in Sheffield, in 2007.
 The band received their first national radio play in early 2008 after the BBC's Huw Stephens received a copy of their demo Get On Board through the post.
 This was followed by them playing a showcase gig for Huw Stephens a few months later at The Social in London.